 That’s every USAF aircraft type (and likely every individual aircraft) assigned to Osan Air Base: A-10 Warthogs, F-16 Vipers, C-12 utility transports, even a couple of U-2 spyplanes, loaded up and sitting, engines running, on an active runway.
 And for what operational purpose?
 None whatsoever!
 It’s pure PR, meant to give some general somewhere bragging rights and a stack of color glossy prints to hand out to visiting VIPs.

-If anything, staged photo ops like this are a huge drain on operational readiness.
+My unpopular opinion: staged photo ops like this are a huge drain on operational readiness.
 You’re tying up all your aircraft, aircrews, plus maintenance and support troops, for hours.
 How long does it take to generate all those aircraft, taxi them into position, then taxi everyone back to parking afterward?
 How much fuel will you burn?
-How long will the runway at the most important USAF/ROKAF base in South Korea be closed while the airman from Public Relations climbs into a cherry picker to take the money shot?
+How long will the runway of the most important USAF/ROKAF base in South Korea be closed while the airman from Public Relations is up in the cherry picker taking your money shot?
 What if Kim Jong Un sends his minions south while you all are dicking around?

 I guess this is why guys like me don’t make general.
 Okay, I’m through ranting.
 Or maybe not.